-SMSF Association CEO, John Maroney interview by Tony Kaye – InvestSMART
+SMSF Association CEO, John Maroney interviewed by Tony Kaye, InvestSMART

 SMSF Association CEO John Maroney discusses the Royal Commission, the Productivity Commission, FASEA and franking credits.

 Representing over 1.1 million Australians self-managing more than $720 billion in super assets, the SMSF Association is a powerful voice in the superannuation sector.